 - Food: use stations, not a queue.
 Keep bowls ~2 m apart; scheduled meals can reduce hallway traffic.

-- Verticals: shelves/trees give “up” escapes so floor traffic thins out.
+- Vertical space: shelves/trees give “up” escapes so floor traffic thins out.

 - Beds: two or more sleep spots in different zones; don’t crown a single “throne.”